CurrotRox/GravelersCUDA/README.md

 Edit Stuff:
 As I've made progress, I've come back and edited my readme and my files.
-Each version of my code is in it's own code, along with everything the compiler gave me.
+Each version of my code is in it's own folder, along with everything the compiler gave me.
 I included it for the sake of being transparent.

 Second Ver Edit:
 I was double checking everything, and came across a couple bugs.